frodeaa/cbzTool/README.md

 # Setup

-Use maven to build the application, and include the *assembly:single* goal if you want to create a runnable JAR containing all dependencies.
+Use maven to build the application, and include the *assembly:single* goal if you want to create a runnable JAR with all dependencies.

 	mvn clean install assembly:single